-Note on Veteran name listings: ANZAC status has been listed in the campaign field and place of death has been listed in the Status field
+Note on veteran names: Anzac status has been listed in the campaign field and place of death has been listed in the Status field

 In memory of those gallant men of Manly who so gloriously gave their lives for the sake of Humanity and Justice.
 This memorial was erected by the family of Alan David Mitchell the first soldier of Manly to fall.